I was first

 The letter came back, "Addressee Unknown."

-Park, Illinois, in something ERB-related.
-I figured it was the same person
+in Highland Park, Illinois, in something ERB-related.
+I figured it was

-of World Con program books.
-He was having trouble tracking down one from
+collection of World Con program books.
+He was having trouble tracking down

 a complete set of ERB-doms, a fanzine Mike had been associate editor of